-The recommended dose of ZYKADIA is 750 mg orally once daily until disease progression or unacceptable toxicity.
-Take ZYKADIA at least 1 hour before or at least 2 hours after a meal [see Clinical Pharmacology (12.3)].
+The recommended dose of ZYKADIA is 450 mg orally once daily with food until disease progression or unacceptable toxicity [see Clinical Pharmacology (12.3)].

 If a dose of ZYKADIA is missed, make up that dose unless the next dose is due within 12 hours.